Skip to Main Content

 What does the FVRCP cat vaccine help prevent?

-The FVRCP cat vaccine is a critical component of feline healthcare, designed to protect against three potentially severe diseases: Feline Viral Rhinotracheitis (FVR), Calicivirus (C), and Panleukopenia (P).
+The FVRCP vaccine is a critical component of feline healthcare, as it's designed to protect your cat against three potentially severe diseases: Feline Viral Rhinotracheitis (FVR), Calicivirus (C), and Panleukopenia (P).
 Each of these illnesses poses significant health risks to cats:

 • Feline Viral Rhinotracheitis (FVR): Caused by the herpes virus, FVR primarily affects the respiratory system, leading to symptoms like sneezing, nasal discharge, and eye inflammation.
 It can be particularly severe in kittens and older cats with compromised immune systems.